-A new Alberta Opportunity stream is open for individuals seeking a nomination under the Alberta Immigrant Nominee Program (AINP).
+A new Alberta Opportunity stream is open for individuals seeking a nomination under the Alberta Advantage Immigration Program (AAIP).

 The Alberta Opportunity stream provides temporary foreign workers in Alberta, who meet criteria on their language skills, academic history, and duration of employment with a gateway to permanent residence.